rubrikinc/terraform-provider-polaris/docs/resources/user.md

 ### Required

 - `email` (String) User email address.
+Note, all letters must be lower case.
 Changing this forces a new resource to be created.
 - `role_ids` (Set of String) Roles assigned to the user (UUIDs).

 ### Read-Only